I Know Why the Caged Bird Sings: Title

 When selecting a title, Angelou turned to Paul Laurence Dunbar, an African American poet whose works she had admired for years.
 Jazz vocalist and civil rights activist Abbey Lincoln suggested the title.
 According to Lyman B. Hagen, the title pulls Angelou's readers into the book while reminding them that it is possible to both lose control of one's life and to have one's freedom taken from them.
 Angelou has credited Dunbar, along with Shakespeare, with forming her "writing ambition".
+According to Mary Jane Lupton, the caged bird in the title symbolizes a chained slave and appears frequently in Angelou's writings.
+Lupton also discusses Angelou's use of the word "sings", which she says critics have tended to downplay.
+The word creates an upward mood and "suggests the survival of African Americans through the spiritual".
+Although singing is more developed in Angelou's later books, she hints at the "possibilities of joyful song" in Caged Bird.
+Finally, also according to Lupton, the cage is a symbol of the restraint of not only the Black body, but of the female Black body.
+The cage is also a metaphor for the roles that force the bird to deny its identity and reject interrelationships with others, not just for the child Maya, but for almost everyone in her community.

 The title of the book comes from the third stanza of Dunbar's poem "Sympathy":